Chapter 22:

 ------------------------

-Flat on his back on the polished wood floor, Charl allows a series of heavy breaths of relief to escape his mouth, looking no different than someone who just completed a twelve round brawl with a heavyweight boxer.
+Flat on his back on the polished wood floor, Charl allows a series of heavy breaths to escape his mouth looking no different than someone who just completed a twelve round brawl with a heavyweight boxer.

 “We did it.”

 “We did!”
 Mariko flexes.
 “That was a much more physically demanding task than I thought it’d be, especially when the bugs started coming at us in bunches.
-But I bet yer feeling pretty damn good right about now.
+I bet you're feeling pretty damn good right about now.
 You conquered your fears like a champ!”

 “I couldn’t have done it without your help.”

-“Heh, I guess you’re right.
-I still hate bugs, but maybe I’m not as afraid of them as I thought I was.
-To think I’d let something like that put me in such a state for so long, I guess it’s hard to let the bad things in life go no matter how much you try to put them in the back of your mind.”
+“Teammates...
+I guess you're right."
+Charl lifts his hand above his face and stares at it through his goggles.
+"Though I still hate bugs, maybe I’m not as afraid of them as I thought I was.
+To think I’d let something like that put me in such a state for so long.
+Truly goes to show how difficult it is to let go of the bad things in life.”

 Mariko takes a seat on the ground next to Charl, twirling her braid in her hair, she looks down at him and asks, “Bad things?”

-She wasn't expecting the topic of conversation to lead to that, she shrinks back on impulse.
+Mariko wasn't expecting the topic of conversation to lead to that, so she shrinks back on impulse.

 “O-Oh…”